What Is Remote IoT Device Management and How Does It Work?

 WiFi

 WiFi is a local area network that exchanges data with connected electronic devices.
-Its fast data transfer makes it suitable for file transfers, but it also consumes a lot of power.
+Its fast data transfer makes it suitable for file transfers but also consumes much power.
 WiFi technology is based on the IEEE 802.11n standard and is mainly used in homes and enterprises, providing a range of hundreds of Megabits per second.

 Bluetooth

-Bluetooth technology is an important Internet of Things protocol that is very suitable for mobile devices and is widely used for near field communication.
+Bluetooth technology is an important IoT protocol that is very suitable for mobile devices and is widely used for short range communication.
 It is suitable for sending small pieces of data to personal products such as smartwatches or sensors.
 It consumes relatively little power and has the potential to be scaled up to all markets for innovation.

 NFC